ParrotSec/documentation/src/en/Hierarchy of Filesystem and Files.md

 ### GNU/Linux typological classification ###

-- STATIC: Contains files that only the root user can change.
+- **STATIC**: Contains files that only the root user can change.
 Binaries, libraries, documentation, etc. However, these are available for read-only by any other user of the system.
 Some of these directories are: /bin, /boot, /opt, /sbin, /usr, /proc, etc.

-- DYNAMICS: As the name says, in this category are the files that can be modified, (some of them only by the root).
+- **DYNAMICS**: As the name says, in this category are the files that can be modified, (some of them only by the root).
 These types of directories are usually backed up more often.
 Some of these directories are: /var/mail, /var/spool, /var/run, /home, etc.

-- SHAREABLE: These are directories that can de shared over the network.
+- **SHAREABLE**: These are directories that can de shared over the network.

-- RESTRICTED: Contains directories that can not be shared, that can only be viewed and/or modified by the root.
+- **RESTRICTED**: Contains directories that can not be shared, that can only be viewed and/or modified by the root.
 Some of these directories are: /etc, /var/lock, /var/run, etc.

 All Linux/Unix directories hang from the so-called root directory "/".
 You could at first glance make a comparison with the "C: \" Windows directory, however, there are notable differences between them: